amnesiiac/amnesiiac.github.io/_posts/2024-01-08-gitlab-mount-src-proj.md

 <hr>

-### # solution
+### # solutions
-1 discard the mount src code tree action, just use tag for runner for specific job, to re-use the cache, thus after each git fetch (not the first) all timestamp will preserved to unchanged file.
+◆ method-1 use tag for runner for specific job to re-use the cache, let gitlab cache to manage src code tree & timestamp.

+test result: even with named cache for designated dir, the built apks still need to be rebuilt again among different pipeline after each commit.

-see https://docs.gitlab.com/ee/ci/caching for details about gitlab ci/cd job caching tricks
+see https://docs.gitlab.com/ee/ci/caching for details about gitlab ci/cd job caching tricks.
+see blog post gitlab cache for understanding of gitlab shared cache in different level.

-2 mount src code tree repo into gitlab runner, add a hook function after each default git operation, before bootstrap stage of ci/cd job.
+◆ method-2 mount src code tree repo into gitlab runner, add a hook function after each default git operation, before bootstrap stage of ci/cd job.
 the gitlab-ci.yml is like:
 ```text